 How to help your potential customers to find your business

-With so many changes in online marketing businesses need to make sure their website can be found by potential customers.
-This is something what is called a local search engine optimization, it means that you should focus on local search engine results and make sure your website can be found if somebody is searching for your type of business in the city you operate in.
+With so many changes in online marketing, businesses need to make sure their website can be found by potential customers.
+This is something that is called a local search engine optimization, it means that you should focus on local search engine results and make sure your website can be found if somebody is searching for your type of business in the city you operate in.

 How exactly do you optimize for local search?